opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

 |function_editor_iConst|

-When an interpolation is constant, the segment values are always equal to the value of the first key defining the segment.
+When an interpolation is **Constant**, the segment values are always equal to the value of the first key defining the segment.

-.. tip:: **To set a constant interpolation:**
+.. tip:: **To set a Constant interpolation:**

     Do one of the following:

-    - Choose Constant from the option menu available in the interpolation area of the function editor and click the Apply button.
+    - Choose **Constant** from the option menu available in the Interpolation area of the Function Editor and click the **Apply** button.

-    - Right-click the curve you want to set the interpolation for, and choose Constant Interpolation from the menu that opens.
+    - Right-click the curve segment you want to set the interpolation for, and choose **Constant Interpolation** from the menu that opens.

 .. _using_interpolations_based_on_similar_shapes: